-On August 1, 2016, the Public Service Commission issued an Order Adopting a Clean Energy Standard (CES Order).
-The Clean Energy Standard (CES) is consistent with the State Energy goal that 50% of the electricity consumed by New Yorkers is to be generated by renewable sources by 2030 as part of a strategy to reduce statewide greenhouse gas emissions by 40% by 2030.
+On August 1, 2016, the Public Service Commission issued an Order Adopting a Clean Energy Standard (CES Order).1 The Clean Energy Standard (CES) is consistent with the State Energy goal that 50% of the electricity consumed by New Yorkers is to be generated by renewable sources by 2030 as part of a strategy to reduce statewide greenhouse gas emissions by 40% by 2030.
 The CES is divided into a Renewable Energy Standard (RES) and a Zero-Emissions Credit (ZEC) requirement.
-The RES consists of a Tier 1 obligation on every load serving entity (LSE) to serve their retail customers by procuring new renewable resources, evidenced by the procurement of qualifying Renewable Energy Credits (RECs) or through Alternative Compliance Payments (ACPs).
-The RES also includes a Tier 2 maintenance program with the purpose to provide support to those "at risk" eligible facilities which, if not for the support, are demonstrated to be economically inviable.
+The RES consists of an obligation on every load serving entity (LSE) to serve their retail customers by procuring new renewable resources, evidenced by the procurement of qualifying Tier 1 Renewable Energy Credits (RECs) or by making Alternative Compliance Payments (ACPs).
+The RES also includes a Tier 2 maintenance program to provide support to those "at risk" eligible facilities that have demonstrated that, if not for the support, they are economically inviable.
 The ZEC requirement consists of an obligation that LSEs purchase ZECs from NYSERDA in amounts proportionate to load served.

-The CES Order indicates that a series of Commission actions in successive orders will be necessary to fully implement the CES.
-As part of the implementation phase, in order to continue implementation of the requirements of the CES Order for its launch in 2017, Department of Public Service Staff (Staff) and the New York State Energy Research and Development Authority (NYSERDA) hereby propose the following details and processes with regard to RES Eligibility, Certification, Long Term Procurement for RECs, LSE Demonstration of Compliance and other Reporting Requirements.
+The CES Order indicated that a series of Commission actions in successive orders will be necessary to fully implement the CES.
+As part of the implementation phase, in order to continue implementation of the requirements of the CES Order for its launch in 2017, on October 31, 2016, Department of Public Service Staff (Staff) and the New York State Energy Research and Development Authority (NYSERDA) submitted a Clean Energy Standard Phase 1 Implementation Plan Proposal including details and processes with regard to RES eligibility, certification, long term procurement for RECs, LSE demonstration of compliance and other reporting requirements.
+Pursuant to the State Administrative Procedure Act (SAPA) §202(1), a Notice of Proposed Rulemaking was published in the State Register on November 16, 2016 [SAPA No. 15-E-0302SP25].
+The time for submission of comments pursuant to the Notice expired on January 3, 2017.
+However, in response to multiple requests, the deadline for submission of comments was extended to January 10, 2017 by Notice of the Secretary issued on December 29, 2016.